bparanj/coding-skill/_posts/2019-08-22-how-to-develop-your-own-toolbox-for-solving-coding-problems.md

 - Do you know which problem solving technique to apply for this problem?
 - Where exactly are you having difficulty solving the problem?

+Develop the skills to translate high-level descriptions into working code in your favorite programming language.
+There is no substitute for the detailed understanding of an algorithm that comes from providing your own working implementation of it.

 <blockquote class="note">
   <strong>TIP</strong>
   <p>